 Voice shopping is one of the developments many owners seem to ignore in the mobile commerce trends.
 And that’s going to go against you in 2023.

 Over the years, the success and acceptance of voice helpers like Siri and Alexa have been increasing.
 And this changes the use of voice search by users.
 Initially, people used voicing to look for such items as weather issues.
 Or maybe they told their intelligent speaker to play music.

-Voice quest entered the market for eCommerce in 2021.
-By 2022, voice shopping is expected to hit $40 billion.
-This is up from a small $2 billion in 2018, a rise of 1.900 percent in just four years.
+Voice quest entered the market for eCommerce in 2023.
+By the end of 2023, voice shopping is expected to hit $45 billion.
+This is up from a small $2 billion in 2018, a rise of 2000% in just four years.

 As 40 percent of adults use voice search at least once daily, this growth would have a huge influence on mobile commerce.
 20% of all mobile device searches account for Voice Search.
 For research goods, 51% of people use voice commands.
 22% of people make a purchase by voice quest.
 You must initially optimize your voice search website.
 However, it will enable you to make your mobile app also easy to shop with your voice.

 There have been chatbots for decades.
 For a wide range of purposes, you probably worked with chatbots in your personal life.
 Some of you will use chatbot technology on your eCommerce platform already.
 It is one of the best ways to provide customer service and has become more common.

 While chatbots are a daily part of life, they have not, surprisingly, penetrated the mobile world entirely.
 The majority of applications on the market today do not use chatbots.
 When shopping online it’s not unusual for consumers to need assistance.
 More than half of online customers choose a chat over a human representative if they save time.
 This feature is therefore already provided by several websites for eCommerce.